- Applying for a Raffle Licence

 An eligible group that wants to have a raffle event must make sure to follow:

 Total Ticket Value

-To calculate total ticket value, multiply the price(s) of the ticket(s) by the number of tickets for sale.
-For example, 5,000 tickets @ $2.00 each equals a total ticket value of $10,000.
+To calculate the total ticket value, multiply the price(s) of the ticket(s) by the number of tickets for sale.
+For example, 5,000 tickets at $2 each equals a total ticket value of $10,000.